SomeAnticsDev/someantics.dev/src/streams/2021-04-28-dang-spicy-web-components.md

 **Andy:** <i class="timecode">[00:25:24]</i> It's just how I work.
 And then I don't remember anything.
 I just know what to google.
 Alright, okay, and then, so then what I can do is define… So you can set as many properties on here as you like.
 You know, I could set up a hundred different properties.
 But one smart thing that web components do is that they don't just watch every property and react to changes like some other options would do, which that can result, unless you specifically handle reactivity — like in React you can use, like, the `useEffect` hook to do that sort of thing — unless you specifically do that, what you can unintentionally do is cause a lot of rerenders with the reactivity of them.
 So a lot of data's changing. a lot of props are changing, every single time it's completely rerendering itself.
 So you can end up with some really badly performing frontend without even trying, you know.
 So this is a cool function, cool thing about web components I find.

 So I'll what I'll do in here is define a new property in the JavaScript.
 And I'll say `static get`.
 I'm not really sure what `static` means to be honest in this context.
 But I'm gonna say `observedAttributes()` like that.
-And then what you're going to say there is you can return <i class="brackets">['message']</i> like that and then, in theory…
+And then what you're going to say there is you can return `['message']` like that and then, in theory…

 **Ben:** <i class="timecode">[00:27:05]</i> Ohh…